monerodocs/md/docs/interacting/monero-wallet-rpc-reference.md

 # `monero-wallet-rpc` - Reference

 ## Introduction
+**1 XMR = 1e12 atomic units** where "atomic units" is the smallest fraction of 1 XMR according to the monerod implementation.

 This is a list of the monero-wallet-rpc calls, their inputs and outputs, and examples of each.
 The program monero-wallet-rpc replaced the rpc interface that was in simplewallet and then monero-wallet-cli.